Attawia/Majesty-Grill/ReadMe.md

 This project provides solutions for both administrators and users.

-As an administrators, this project gives you the ability to create, update, and delete flights directly from the website with quick and easy steps.
-You can also view all user details, their reservations, and their payments from the dashboards of MongoDB and Stripe respectively.

-As a guest user, you have the ability to register an account with your information for easy booking.
-You can also search for flights and view all offered flights and their prices without having to register.

-As a registered user, you have the ability to reserve a flight, pay for your reservation, select specific seats, view all your reservations, edit a reservation by altering seats or the flight itself, or cancel a reservation alltogether.
+As an administrators you can:
+1. Create, update, or delete a flight from the website.
+2. View user details using the MongoDB dashboard.
+3. View payment details using the Stripe dashboard.

+As a guest user you can:
+1. Browse through, or search for, flights offered on the website.
+2. Register a new account to reserve a flight.

+As a registered user you can:
+1. Reserve and pay for a flight.
+2. Select specific seats on a flight.
+3. View all reservations.
+4. Edit a reservation.
+5. Cancel a reservation.

 <p align="right">(<a href="#top">back to top</a>)</p>